 I recently got a Dachshund puppy and found I needed a lot of really good training treats for her.

-Since I had the chance to start “fresh” with her, I signed her up for puppy classes and want to train her to follow obedience commands and to be a well mannered dog (yes, it is possible to train a Dachshund).
+Since I had the chance to start “fresh” with her, I signed her up for puppy classes to socialize her, want to train her to follow obedience commands, and teach her to be a well-mannered dog (yes, it is possible to train a Dachshund).

 I learned in class that what matters most to a dog when you are training them is the frequency of the treats, not the size of the treat.